score-json/json/TSF/trustable/no-json-faults/NJF-08.2.md

     Erikhu1: 1.0
 ---

-The service does accept integers according to IEEE 754 binary64.
+The service provided by nlohmann/json does accept integers according to IEEE 754 binary64.

-sab